Healthy Meals For Toddlers

 Bring back to a boil and continue boiling for 9 minutes.

-Remove pan from heat, and place in the sink.
+Remove the pan from the heat and place it in the sink.

-Run cold water into the pan until water in the pan is no longer warm.
+Run cold water into the pan until the water is no longer warm.

 Cut eggs into “spears”.